Specialty Coffee Brewing Guide

 How long should French Press coffee brew?

-What is the best coffee-to-water ratio for French Press?
+What is the best French Press coffee ratio?

-Bitterness can come from grinding too fine, brewing too long, using water that is too hot, or leaving coffee in the French Press after brewing.
+Bitterness is often caused by a grind size that is too fine, excessive brew time, overly hot water, or leaving coffee in the French Press after brewing.

 Can I use specialty coffee beans for French Press?

-Yes, specialty coffee beans work very well with French Press, especially when freshly roasted and ground coarse before brewing.
+Yes.
+Specialty coffee beans work exceptionally well in French Press brewing, especially when freshly roasted and freshly ground.

 Leave a Reply